ADRIANo12-12/codeaura-interactive/README.md

 # codeaura-interactive
-Private CodeAura Interactive page and other sources about items
+CodeAura Interactive page and other sources about items